RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What's the most efficient way to construct a list?
-- When should Tuples be used?
-- When should generator functions be used?
+- When should tuples be used?
 - When are sets appropriate?
 - What is the best way to search a list?